shaoyuyoung/candidate_blogs/README.md

 ## 🛠️AI Infra
 #### How to debug a PyTorch model?
 outline@shaoyu: It is widely accepted that a DL model is essentially a piece of code (for pytorch, it is a python class inherits from `torch.nn.Module`).
 Sometimes, we may encounter some errors when running the code.
 Of course, it may be a potential bug in pytorch, but the majority of the time, it is a buggy code itself, we should repair the code to let it be executed normally.
-Here are some tips for us to debug a pytorch code.
+Here are some tips for us to debug pytorch code.

 #### How should we submit a bug report for PyTorch?
 outline@shaoyu: After you debug a pytorch model, you are sure that your code is correct but it still throws an error.
 Congratulations!
 You may find a potential bug in pytroch.
 The next step is to clean up the code and report it to the pytorch community.
 It's **very very very important for us to draft a nice bug report**.
 I'll cover this in more detail in this section.